-- Describe the nature and symptoms of attention deficit/hyperactivity disorder and autism spectrum disorder
+- Describe the symptoms, risk factors, influences, and prevalence of attention deficit/hyperactivity disorder

 Diego is always active, from the time he wakes up in the morning until the time he goes to bed at night.
 His mother reports that he came out the womb kicking and screaming, and he has not stopped moving since.
 He has a sweet disposition, but always seems to be in trouble with his teachers, parents, and after-school program counselors.
-He seems to accidentally break things; he lost his jacket three times last winter, and he never seems to sit still.
-His teachers believe he is a smart child, but he never finishes anything he starts and is so impulsive that he does not seem to learn much in school.
+Diego seems to accidentally break things constantly, he lost his jacket three times last winter, and he never seems to sit still.
+His teachers believe Diego is a smart child, but he never finishes anything he starts and is so impulsive that he does not seem to learn much in school.

 ADHD occurs in about 5% of children (APA, 2013).
-On the average, boys are 3 times more likely to have ADHD than are girls; however, such findings might reflect the greater propensity of boys to engage in aggressive and antisocial behavior and thus incur a greater likelihood of being referred to psychological clinics (Barkley, 2006).
+On the average, boys are three times more likely to have ADHD than are girls; however, such findings might reflect the greater propensity of boys to engage in aggressive and antisocial behavior and thus incur a greater likelihood of being referred to psychological clinics (Barkley, 2006).
+This may also be reflective of bias in failing to appropriately diagnose girls and women who show symptoms.
 Children with ADHD face severe academic and social challenges.
-Compared to their non-ADHD counterparts, children with ADHD have lower grades and standardized test scores and higher rates of expulsion, grade retention, and dropping out (Loe & Feldman, 2007). they also are less well-liked and more often rejected by their peers (Hoza et al., 2005).
+Compared to their non-ADHD counterparts, children with ADHD have lower grades and standardized test scores and higher rates of expulsion, grade retention, and dropping out (Loe & Feldman, 2007).
+They also are less well-liked and more often rejected by their peers (Hoza et al., 2005).

 Life Problems from ADHD